Skip to main content

 Baiganee

-Sliced eggplant dipped in seasoned split pea batter and fried.
-Popular street food eaten with tamarind sauce.
+Slices of eggplant dipped in seasoned split pea batter and fried.
+A street snack eaten with tamarind sauce.

 Corn Soup